Loet Rot

 Pa Tan and the Northern Thai Table

 Wang Sing Kam Road in Pa Tan sits at a remove from the tourist-facing restaurant belt that lines the Old City moat.
 The neighbourhood is residential in character, the street food vendors marking mealtimes by the smell of charcoal rather than by neon signage.
 Eating here means arriving with some intention: this is not a district you pass through on the way to somewhere else.
-Loet Rot occupies that address at 126 Wang Sing Kam Road, which immediately places it within a tradition of Chiang Mai restaurants whose audience is drawn from the city itself rather than from the guest houses of Nimman or Thapae Gate.
+Loet Rot is a restaurant at 126 Wang Sing Kam Road in Tambon Pa Tan, Chiang Mai, serving Northern Thai neighborhood cooking at a casual price point.

 Northern Thailand's restaurant culture has long operated on a dual track.
 At one end, there are the heritage dining rooms packaging khantoke ceremony meals for visitors; at the other, the neighbourhood spots where locals eat without ceremony, where the recipes are not explained and the sourcing is assumed rather than announced.
 Loet Rot sits closer to the latter register, at least in geography and spirit, though the name itself, which translates roughly as "the real taste" or "the original flavour," signals a deliberate positioning around authenticity of ingredient and preparation rather than novelty or spectacle.